lplpjjj/lplpjjj.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Annenberg School for Communication and Journalism, USC</a>.
+subtitle: <a href='https://www.usc.edu'>University of Southern California</a>.
 Los Angeles, California.

 profile:
   align: right